bvz2000/use/README.md

 - What about using docker?

   - Docker is a very powerful mechanism for virtualizing portions of your system.
 But it can be overkill and isn't really meant to be used for desktop applications.
 The Use system is fairly simple to set up and manage.
 It is intended to be easy and quick, without a lot of overhead.
 It merely manages different versions of applications and libraries on a simple desktop system.
+It only modifies your shell environment which is all that many applications or workflows really need.

 - What are the system requirements?